ludicast/node-box/README.md

 ## A note on coffeescript

-All code and samples are right now written in coffeesccript.
-However the outputted npm is usable in js projects all the same.
+All code, tests and samples are right now written in coffeescript.
+However, the outputted npm is usable in vanilla js projects all the same.